cym13/cym13.github.io/source/github_account_takeover.rst

 - Github allows users to change names by forwarding requests to the new repository;
-- Some package managers such as D's Dub or Go imports rely on Github repository URLs;
+- Some package managers such as D's Dub, Go imports or AUR rely on Github URLs;
 - We can take projects over by re-creating old repositories;
-- Non-exhaustive list of impacted projects: Dub_ and Go_.
+- Non-exhaustive lists of impacted repositories: Dub_, Go_ and AUR_.

 .. _Dub: ../file/github_takeover_dub_impacted_projects.txt

 .. _Go: ../file/github_takeover_go_impacted_projects.txt

+.. _AUR: ../file/github_takeover_aur_impacted_projects.txt

 Getting started
 ===============